 20 Best Fruits For Muscle Gain (Ultimate Guide)

-Certain fruits will be better than others for gaining muscle because they’re higher calorie, making it easier to hit your caloric surplus when bulking.
+Certain fruits will be better than others for gaining muscle because they’re higher calories, making it easier to hit your caloric surplus when bulking

 Want to learn more about high protein foods?
 Check out our article Bodybuilding Foods For Bulking.